Combinatorial optimization solving by coherent Ising machines based on spiking neural networks

 \section{Introduction}

 Combinatorial optimization problems are of great importance in various fields of computer science.
-During the past decades, they are ubiquitous in various field, such as the drug design \cite{kitchen2004docking}, financial management \cite{soler2017survey}, and circuit design \cite{barahona1988application}.
-Due to the rapid growth of the computing power, the computation time of these problems on conventional computers tends to increase exponentially with the size of the problem due to the explosion in the number of combinations \cite{arora2009computational}.
+Generally, the combinatorial optimization problem belongs to the non-deterministic polynomial time (NP)-hard complexity class.
+The effective selection of the best combination among candidates is required in solving the combinatorial optimization problems which aims to maximize the gains or minimize the losses.
+During the past decades, they have been ubiquitous in various fields, such as drug design \cite{kitchen2004docking}, financial management \cite{soler2017survey}, and circuit design \cite{barahona1988application}.

+The computation time of these problems on conventional computers tends to increase exponentially with the size of the problem due to the explosion in the number of combinations \cite{arora2009computational}.
 The problem in the complexity class NP could be formulated as an Ising problem with only polynomial overhead, and the loss functions can be mapped to the Ising model to complete the search from the initial state to the ground state, which has been implemented by several physical systems such as quantum annealing \cite{kadowaki1998quantum,das2008colloquium}, optical oscillators \cite{wang2013coherent}, nanomagnetic-net arrays \cite{sutton2017intrinsic,saccone2022direct}.

 Among them, oscillator-based coherent Ising machines (CIM) are widely studied due to the advantages \cite{hamerly2019experimental} of high speed, programmability, and parallel search.
 Each Ising spin in the CIM can be encoded as the phase $\phi_i$ of the light pulse in an optical mode.
 Employing the degenerate optical parametric oscillation, the phase values are enforced as the binary spin values as $\phi_i=0, \pi$.
-During computation, the optical gain yields oscillation of the pluses either in-phase or out-of-phase with respective to the pump light.
-Meanwhile, the oscillators are coupled with tunable coupling constant to form a network.
+During computation, the optical gain yields oscillation of the pluses either in-phase or out-of-phase respective to the pump light.
+Meanwhile, the oscillators are coupled with a tunable coupling constant to form a network.
 The oscillation network can be implemented by various ways, such as the optical oscillators \cite{marandi2014network,inagaki2016large,mcmahon2016fully,inagaki2016coherent,honjo2021100}, opto-electronic oscillators \cite{Fabian2019A,cen2020microwave}, spatial phase modulators \cite{pierangeli2019large,fang2021experimental,sun2022quadrature}, and integrated photonic chips \cite{okawachi2020demonstration}.